-This facility installs and modifies traffic signal installation that is included in the above ground and underground work which involves commute cable installation and repairs.
-This facility assists other divisions with installation of poles for police surveillance cameras and the removal of large trailblazer signs.
+This facility installs and modifies traffic signal installation that is included in the above-ground and underground work which involves commute cable installation and repairs.
+This facility assists other divisions with the installation of poles for police surveillance cameras and the removal of large trailblazer signs.

 Signal Electronic Shop

 This facility is responsible for the repair of all electronic components associated with traffic signals.
-Examples are the traffic signal controllers and associated electronic components, pedestrian push buttons, vehicle detectors, traffic monitoring cameras and signal bulbs.
-A 24 hour maintenance operator is maintained to provide quick response to address any signal operator issues including bulb replacement.
+Examples are the traffic signal controllers and associated electronic components, pedestrian push buttons, vehicle detectors, traffic monitoring cameras, and signal bulbs.
+A 24-hour maintenance operator is maintained to provide a quick response to address any signal operator issues including a bulb replacement.

 Procedures for Requesting A Change in Truck Route Designation within Baltimore City

 The procedures below will serve as a formal process to reevaluate city streets for designation, no designation, or change in designation as an official truck route.
 You can find DOT’s proposed procedures.
 There will be a 30-day public comment period starting 12/20/2019.
 Comments can be emailed to Valorie Lacour during the comment period.
 After the comment period, DOT will publish the final procedures on the website.

 Rules Governing Private Development Requests for Limited Road Closure and Detour